Tytus-Harlender/30_days_challange/Day1/README.md

 Q5.
 Can abstract class have private methods?
 Virtual and abstract methods cannot be private

-Abstract class                       VS                      	  interface
+Abstract class

+-fields
+-Not all members need to be abstract
+-Need for using override keyword
+-Can inherit other abstract class
+-Only one class can be inherited
+-Can implement interface
+-Are ‘inherited’
+-can contain virtual members

+VS

+interface

-fields	                                                         No fields
+-No fields
-Not all members need to be abstract	                            All members are abstract Need for using override keyword	                                No override keyword Can inherit other abstract class	                               Can implement other interface Only one class can be inherited	                                Several interfaces can be implemented Can implement interface	                                        Cannot inherit classes Are ‘inherited’	                                                Are ‘implemented’ can contain virtual members                                     Cannot contain virtual members
+-All members are abstract
+-No override keyword
+-Can implement other interface
+-Several interfaces can be implemented
+-Cannot inherit classes
+-Are ‘implemented’
+-Cannot contain virtual members